 Look out for Nobel Prize winners and their achievements.

 Analysis of recent question papers reveals that a question in current affairs can be headed under science and technology as well as geography or geology.
-The following question which featured in the 2013 UPSC prelims question paper includes understanding of concepts from both Physics and Geography.
+The following question which featured in the 2013 UPSC prelims question paper includes an understanding of concepts from both Physics and Geography.

 - Q) Consider the following: